skypjack/entt/README.md

 Refer to the [official documentation](https://skypjack.github.io/entt/) for all the details.

-To iterate a persistent view, just use it in range-for:
+To iterate a persistent view, either use it in range-for loop:

 ```cpp
 auto view = registry.persistent<Position, Velocity>();